 Connection Agreements, energy trading and metering are considered to be out of scope.
 These issues are mentioned in this document only in the context of raising the reader’s awareness to the fact that these matters might need to be addressed.

-For Micro-generating Plant with a Registered Capacity of < 800 W, Micro-generators classified as emerging technology and Electricity Storage, some clauses of this EREC G98 shall not apply.
+For Micro-generating Plant with a Registered Capacity of < 800 W and Micro-generators classified as emerging technology, some clauses of this EREC G98 shall not apply.
 Details of emerging technology and their requirements are given in Appendix 1.
-The exclusions for Electricity Storage and Micro-generating Plant with a Registered Capacity of < 800 W are also given in Appendix 1.
+The exclusions for Micro-generating Plant with a Registered Capacity of < 800 W are also given in Appendix 1.

 The structure of this document is as follows: